A Projection-Based K-space Transformer Network for Undersampled Radial MRI Reconstruction with Limited Training Subjects: Projection-based K-space Transformer (PKT)

 \subsection{The Overall Framework}

 Suppose there are 256 sampling points along each spoke, a fully-sampled radial k-space needs $256*\pi/2 \approx 402$ spokes according to the Nyquist sampling requirement \cite{feng2014golden}.
-In this work we aim to achieve 4 times undersampling and thus set the number of spokes of the input to be 100 and the output has 300 spokes to supplement the acquired ones.
-Because the prediction accuracy decreases with the length of the sequence, we propose to train 3 independent Transformer networks, each predicting 100 consecutive spokes of different angles.
+In this work we aim to achieve 4 times undersampling and thus set the number of spokes of the input to be 100 and the output has 300 new spokes to supplement the acquired ones.
+We propose to train 3 independent Transformer networks, each predicting 100 consecutive spokes of different angles.

-As illustrated in Fig.~\ref{fig1}(a), the undersampled radial k-space has 100 spokes $(p_i,p_{i+1},...,p_{i+99})$ (in black color), where $i$ is the spoke index of the first spoke in each sequential data.
+As illustrated in Fig.~\ref{fig1}(a), the undersampled radial k-space has 100 spokes $(p_i,p_{i+1},...,p_{i+99})$ (in black), where $i$ is the spoke index of the first spoke in each sequential set of spokes.
 Transformers 1, 2 and 3 take the pre-processed radial spokes as input and predict unacquired k-space radial spokes independently and in parallel.
-Spokes $(p_{i+100},p_{i+101},...,p_{i+199})$ (in blue color), $(p_{i+200},p_{i+201},...,p_{i+299})$ (in green color) and $(p_{i+300},p_{i+301},...,p_{i+399})$ (in orange color) are the outputs of Transformers 1, 2 and 3, respectively.
+Spokes $(p_{i+100},p_{i+101},...,p_{i+199})$ (in blue), $(p_{i+200},p_{i+201},...,p_{i+299})$ (in green) and $(p_{i+300},p_{i+301},...,p_{i+399})$ (in orange) are the outputs of Transformers 1, 2 and 3, respectively.
 The corresponding spoke indices are encoded in the Transformer network to distinguish spokes at different angles.
 The input and 3 outputs are combined in the order of the spoke index to form a fully-sampled radial k-space.
-To reconstruct the final images, the radial k-space is nonuniformly fast Fourier transformed (NUFFT) in the Bart toolbox\cite{uecker2016bart} and the images from different coils are combined using adaptive coil combination\cite{walsh2000adaptive} using MATLAB R2021b (MathWorks).
+To reconstruct the final images, the radial k-space is nonuniformly fast Fourier transformed (NUFFT) using the Bart toolbox \cite{uecker2016bart} and the images from different coils are combined using adaptive coil combination \cite{walsh2000adaptive} using MATLAB R2021b (MathWorks).